AI Infrastructure

 iptables -A OPENCLAW_EGRESS -p tcp --dport 53 -j ACCEPT

-# Google Workspace APIs
+# Google Workspace APIs (Gmail, Drive, Calendar, Docs)

 iptables -A OPENCLAW_EGRESS -d 142.250.0.0/15 -p tcp --dport 443 -j ACCEPT

-# Slack API
+# Slack API (AWS-hosted)

-iptables -A OPENCLAW_EGRESS -d 34.192.0.0/12 -p tcp --dport 443 -j ACCEPT
+iptables -A OPENCLAW_EGRESS -d 54.192.0.0/12 -p tcp --dport 443 -j ACCEPT

-# Composio middleware
+# Composio OAuth middleware

-iptables -A OPENCLAW_EGRESS -d 104.21.0.0/16 -p tcp --dport 443 -j ACCEPT
+iptables -A OPENCLAW_EGRESS -d 100.20.0.0/16 -p tcp --dport 443 -j ACCEPT

-# Block everything else
+# Default deny — block everything else

 iptables -A OPENCLAW_EGRESS -j DROP

-# Apply to the OpenClaw container subnet
+# Apply the chain to the OpenClaw container subnet

 iptables -A FORWARD -s 172.28.0.0/16 -j OPENCLAW_EGRESS

-Why Should You Never Mount the Docker Socket into an AI Agent Container?
+Why Should You Never Mount the Docker Socket Into an AI Agent Container?

-# Escape to host filesystem
+# Escape to the host filesystem by mounting / into a new container

 docker run -v /:/host alpine cat /host/etc/shadow